Djibouti | جيبوتي

 BIRDING SITES

-Forêt du Day and Mabla Mountains for Djibouti Spurfowl and Somali Starling as well as Common Quail, African Olive Pigeon, Bruce’s Green Pigeon, Arabian Scops Owl, Hemprich’s Hornbill, Yellow-breasted Barbet, Cardinal Woodpecker, Common Kestrel, Grey-headed Batis, Ethiopian Boubou, African Paradise Flycatcher, Pale Crag Martin, Brown Woodland Warbler, Grey-backed Camaroptera, Abyssinian White-eye and Yellow-rumped Seedeater
+Forêt du Day and Mabla Mountains for Djibouti Spurfowl and Somali Starling as well as Common Quail, African Olive Pigeon, Bruce’s Green Pigeon, Verreaux’s Eagle, Bonelli’s Eagle, Augur Buzzard, African Scops Owl, Hemprich’s Hornbill, Yellow-breasted Barbet, Cardinal Woodpecker, Common Kestrel, Grey-headed Batis, Ethiopian Boubou, African Paradise Flycatcher, Pale Crag Martin, Brown Woodland Warbler, Grey-backed Camaroptera, Abyssinian White-eye, Gambaga Flycatcher, Sombre Rock Chat, Pale Rockfinch, Long-billed Pipit and Yellow-rumped Seedeater

 Djibouti City area for Arabian Golden Sparrow and waders/shorebirds

-Îles Moucha et Maskali for breeding seabirds and non-breeding migrants including Greater Flamingo, Lesser Flamingo, Eurasian Oystercatcher, Pacific Golden Plover, Tibetan Sand Plover, Greater Sand Plover, Broad-billed Sandpiper, Terek Sandpiper, Red-necked Phalarope, Brown Noddy, Slender-billed Gull, Black-headed Gull, Caspian Gull, Lesser Black-backed Gull (fuscus/heuglini), Gull-billed Tern, Caspian Tern, Sandwich Tern, Little Tern, Common Tern, Pomarine Jaeger, Wilson’s Storm Petrel, Flesh-footed Shearwater, Persian Shearwater, Jouanin’s Petrel, Masked Booby, Brown Booby, Socotra Cormorant and Pink-backed Pelican
+Îles Moucha et Maskali for breeding seabirds and non-breeding migrants including Greater Flamingo, Lesser Flamingo, Pacific Golden Plover, Tibetan Sand Plover, Greater Sand Plover, Red-necked Phalarope, Terek Sandpiper, Broad-billed Sandpiper, Brown Noddy, Little Tern, Gull-billed Tern, Caspian Tern, Common Tern, Sandwich Tern, Slender-billed Gull, Black-headed Gull, Caspian Gull, Lesser Black-backed Gull (fuscus/heuglini), Pomarine Jaeger, Wilson’s Storm Petrel, Flesh-footed Shearwater, Persian Shearwater, Jouanin’s Petrel, Yellow-billed Stork, Brown Booby, Masked Booby, Socotra Cormorant, Black Heron and Pink-backed Pelican

 Bab el-Mandeb Strait for soaring bird migration, mainly Booted Eagle, Steppe Eagle and Common Buzzard (vulpinus)